asaikali/docker-compose-postgres/README.md

 Postgres database files are stored in `/data/postgres`.
 This directory is mapped to postgres volume via the mapping `postgres:/data/postgres`.

+## Shared Memory (`shm_size`)

+Docker containers default to 64MB of `/dev/shm` (shared memory).
+PostgreSQL relies on shared memory for `shared_buffers` (default 128MB), locks, and parallel query coordination.
+When PostgreSQL's shared memory usage exceeds the container's `/dev/shm` limit, you get the cryptic error `ERROR: could not resize shared memory segment: No space left on device` which has nothing to do with disk space.

+Setting `shm_size: 256mb` raises this limit to comfortably cover the default `shared_buffers` with headroom for other shared memory usage.
+This is a Docker setting, not a PostgreSQL one — it controls the size of the tmpfs mount at `/dev/shm` inside the container.
+Since tmpfs only consumes physical RAM for data actually written, this does not pre-allocate 256MB — it simply sets the upper limit.

 ## Creating Databases